spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 .. image:: img/entity_tree.png
    :align: center

-- To view all entity classes from all databases, expand the root item (automatically expanded when loading the form).
 - To view all entities of a class, expand the corresponding entity class item.
 - To view all multidimensional entities where a specific entity is an member, expand that entity.